 Baked pork chops provide a high-protein, satisfying and delicious entree.
 Today's pork is relatively lean and baking requires no extra calories from cooking fat — just pay attention to your additions to keep things healthy.

 Video of the Day

-Trim most or all of the fat off the edges of the pork chops with a sharp nonserrated kitchen knife.

-Season the pork chops to taste.
+Trim most or all of the fat off the edges of the pork chops with a sharp, non-serrated kitchen knife.
+Then season the pork chops to taste.
 For a simple preparation, apply salt, pepper and an herb or two, such as rosemary, basil, sage or thyme.

 Alternatively, use Cajun or blackening seasonings for heat or a pre-mixed dry rub or seasoning mixture, such as herbs de Provence or Italian seasoning.
 Alternatively, bread the chops by dipping them in beaten egg whites and dredging them in whole-wheat breadcrumbs; mix in cornmeal or grated Parmesan cheese for extra flavor.

-Line up the boneless chops on the lined baking tray without letting them touch.
+Line up the boneless chops on the baking tray without letting them touch.
 Alternatively, place them on top of a thick layer of Swiss chard, kale or other dark green leafy vegetable.

-Bake the pork for about 15 to 20 minutes.
+Bake the pork for about 20 minutes, then flip and bake for another 15 minutes.
 Cooking time varies based on the thickness of the chops, your oven's performance and other factors.